-In Exodus 24 we are told of an extraordinary event where the elders of Israel participate in a meal of fellowship with God.
+In Exodus 24 we are told of an extraordinary event where the elders of Israel participate in a meal with God.

-This was an amazing experience and it is coupled with the tale of Israel formalising a covenant with Yahweh in the valley below Sinai and Horeb.
+This was an amazing experience and it is coupled with the tale of Israel formalising a covenant with the Creator in the valley below Sinai and Horeb.
 The spiritual experience that these elders were now participating in must have been amazing.
 They must have truly understood what it felt like to live with God.
 In a sense, they were enjoying a meal of communion with God!

 With the elders is a man called Joshua, whom many of the elders would have viewed as a young man.
-In fact, the record suggests that he was around 40 years at this point.
+In fact, the record suggests that he was around 40 years (contemporary with Caleb) at this point.
 Nevertheless, he was there in his capacity as Moses’ assistant.